The information given below is being disclosed in accordance with AIM Rule 26:

 David is Chief Financial Officer of ClearStar.
 In this role he provides leadership and direction in all areas of fi nance and accounting, including financial planning and forecasting, and accessing capital to fund growth.
 Additionally, he is responsible for establishing and maintaining the accounting controls and processes to mitigate financial risk and ensure timely financial reporting.

 David has an accomplished career in leading companies through high growth expansion, both domestically and internationally.
 Prior to ClearStar, David was the CFO of MyCelx Technologies Corporation which he led through an IPO on AIM in 2011.
 Prior to that, David was CFO of Harry’s Farmers Market, a company which he helped guide from start-up through an IPO on NASDAQ.
 David has public company reporting experience as CFO of both MyCelx Technologies Corporation and Harry’s Farmers Market.
+David is currently a non-executive director of Endava Limited, an UK-based, privately-owned IT services company.

 David has valuable board experience as he has been an executive board member of both private and public companies.
 David holds a Bachelor of Science degree from Clemson University and an MBA from the University of Georgia.